 Now go.
 Blend.
 Fall in love with smoothies too.
 And make them part of your family’s life.
 Here is the first step for you!

-- 1-2 very ripe frozen bananas, peeled (depending on how sweet you want it)
+- 1-2 very ripe frozen bananas, peeled (start with 1 and add more depending on how sweet you want it)

 - 2 cups unsweetened almond milk